 - If you choose an existing discussion, the assignment's name will change to match the discussion's name.

-- You'll need to adjust its settings and add grading requirements for it on its page.
+- Go to the discussion's page to adjust its settings and add grading requirements for it.

 - An entry will appear for it in the course Gradebook.

-Now that you've set up your discussion, you're ready to publish it and let your students have at it.
+After setting up your discussion and detailing its grading requirements, you're ready to publish it and let your students have at it.
 After that, you'll review their contributions and give them grades...

 Grading the discussion